 So what can a change of company name cost a company when they get it wrong?

 Let's look at Tesco.
 In late 2006 it entered the US market full of optimism for its new chain which would take smaller sized shops to poor Americans under the new brand name "Fresh & Easy" .
-My American wife burst into fits of giggles on hearing the name!
+My American wife burst into laughter on hearing the name!
 I did not get it.
 She explained that it was more like the description of a woman of ill repute.
 Then boldy announced it will fail based on the brand name alone!
 Hmmm.
 I checked the name with some of our American friends - each time I got the same reaction of complete disbelief.
 A few even thought that I was winding them up - I had to prove that Tesco had indeed named the American chain "Fresh & Easy".
 If only Sir Terry Leahy and Tim Mason had consulted my wife.
 Teso have in late 2012 announced it's intended withdrawal from the US market and a potential loss of one billion pounds!

 Obviously, there were many other factors at work in the demise of the "Fresh and Easy" chain but if you do not get the company name correct you can bet nothing else will be right.
 (Oh, yes my wife adds that Americans love coupons and neither did they have any of those).